Rastisslav/interfaces/readme.md

 The Python part parses JSON data and then uploads them to the Postgres database.

 It does so by calling the main.py file.
-In this file, the extract_json() function is called.
+In this file, the "extract_json()" function is called.
 It filters data into needed sublists and here we can  alter the code to implement more interfaces.

 Then it calls the "to_class()" function.
 This function creates object instances with the needed data inside.
 Those objects are then stored in the "interfaces" list.

 Function "get_list_of_interfaces()" then retrieves this list of objects.

 After successful data parsing, Python creates a connection to the database.
-It creates table interfaces via the function "create_db_and_table()".
+It creates table name "interfaces" via the function "create_db_and_table()".
 Then it adds data from the previous object list into the table via the "add_to_table()" function.

 The connection to the database is closed via the function "quit_db()".
 ## Database part